Efficient Nonthermal Ion and Electron Acceleration Enabled by the Flux-Rope Kink Instability in 3D Nonrelativistic

 We have demonstrated that flux-rope kink instability drives strong field-line chaos in 3D reconnection with weak guide fields, leading to strong particle transport and acceleration.
-As a result, both electrons and protons are accelerated into clear power-law spectra, whose basic properties such as efficiency and spectral indices are controlled by the injection and Fermi acceleration processes.
-The formation of the power-laws, especially protons, requires large domain size in the reconnection plane and long acceleration time, as well as sufficient 3D physics to capture the flux rope $m=1$ kink instability.
-This work uncovers the fundamental processes for initializing and developing nonthermal ion and electron acceleration in nonrelativistic magnetic reconnection, with strong implications not only to heliophysics but also other astrophysical phenomena such as stellar flares and accretion-disk flares \citep{Ripperda2020,Nathanail2020}.
+As a result, both electrons and protons are accelerated into clear power-laws, whose basic properties such as efficiency and spectral indices are controlled by the injection and Fermi acceleration processes.
+The formation of the power-laws, especially protons, requires large domain size in the reconnection plane and long acceleration time, as well as sufficient 3D physics to capture the flux-rope $m=1$ kink instability.
+This work uncovers the fundamental processes for initializing and developing nonthermal ion and electron acceleration in nonrelativistic magnetic reconnection, with strong implications to not only heliophysics but also astrophysics such as stellar flares and accretion-disk flares \citep{Ripperda2020,Nathanail2020}.

 \textit{Acknowledgment.---} We gratefully acknowledge the helpful discussions in the SolFER DRIVE Science Center collaboration.
 We also acknowledge technical support from Bin Dong, Suren Byna, and K. John Wu at Lawrence Berkeley National Laboratory.
-Q.Z., F.G., W.D. and H.L. acknowledge the support from the U.S. Department of Energy, Office of Science, Office of Fusion Energy Sciences, and from Los Alamos National Laboratory through the LDRD program and its Center for Space and Earth Science (CSES), and NASA programs through Grants No. NNH17AE68I, No. 80HQTR20T0073, No. 80NSSC20 K0627, and No. 80HQTR21T0005, and through Astrophysical Theory Program.
-The work by X.L. is funded by the National Science Foundation grant PHY-1902867 through the NSF/DOE Partnership in Basic Plasma Science and Engineering and NASA MMS 80NSSC18K0289.
+Q.Z., F.G., W.D., and H.L. acknowledge the support from the U.S. Department of Energy, Office of Science, Office of Fusion Energy Sciences, and from Los Alamos National Laboratory, through the LDRD program and its Center for Space and Earth Science (CSES), and from NASA programs through Grants No. NNH17AE68I, No. 80HQTR20T0073, No. 80NSSC20 K0627, and No. 80HQTR21T0005, and through the Astrophysical Theory Program.
+The work by X.L. is funded by the National Science Foundation Grant No. PHY-1902867 through the NSF/DOE Partnership in Basic Plasma Science and Engineering and NASA MMS 80NSSC18K0289.
 The simulations used resources provided by the Los Alamos National Laboratory Institutional Computing Program (supported by the U.S. Department of Energy National Nuclear Security Administration), the National Energy Research Scientific Computing Center (NERSC, a U.S. Department of Energy Office of Science User Facility at Lawrence Berkeley National Laboratory), and the Texas Advanced Computing Center (TACC, at the University of Texas at Austin).